PokemonUnity/PokemonUnity/README.md

 ## Demo and Downloads

-There will not be any demos released for PKUE until the branches merge.
+There will not be any demos released for PKUE until it is proven to be stable (with currently added features working without problem)

 ## Credits